Comprehensive Guide to Landscaping, Gardening, and Horticulture

 top of page

-Horticulture Glossary and Landscape Terms Defined
+Glossary and Landscape Terms Defined

 This glossary gives you real definitions for terms you will hear in plant consultations, service proposals, and design layouts.
 These are not textbook definitions — they are field-applied explanations you will actually understand.
 Whether you are a homeowner, landscaper, or garden center employee, knowing these terms will help you speak the language of the landscape.